dovecot/documentation/source/configuration_manual/mail_location/mbox/index.rst

 .. dovecot_core:setting:: mbox_read_locks
    :default: fcntl
-   :values: dotlock, dotlock_try, fcntl, flock, lockf
+   :values: @boollist

    Specify which locking method(s) to use for locking the mbox files during reading.
+Possible values are *dotlock, dotlock_try, fcntl, flock, lockf*.

    To use multiple values, separate them with spaces.